rhomobile/rhomobile-docs/docs/en/edge/guide/build_config.md

     System::run_app( 'app_name', "security_token=123" )

 ## Rhobuild.yml Configuration
 After installing the RhoMobile Suite, you must tell the software where you have certain files on your machine.
-To do this, we generate a bunch of default setting in a file called rhobuild.yml.
-Below is the default appearance of that file:
+To do this, a file called `rhobuild.yml` is built that contains those file locations and other settings.
+The default version of the file is shown below:

     :::yaml
     env: